-This is a guest post by Y2Y’s donor relations manager, Renee Krysko.
+This is a guest post by Y2Y’s senior donor relations manager, Renee Krysko.

 I live in Canmore, Alberta, on the border of Banff National Park.
 It’s wild here.